Sunitinib: Renal cell carcinoma

-RCC is generally resistant to chemotherapy or radiation.
-Prior to RTKs, metastatic disease could only be treated with the cytokines interferon alpha (IFNα) or interleukin-2.
+Sunitinib is approved for the treatment of metastatic renal cell carcinoma.
+Renal cell carcinoma is generally resistant to chemotherapy or radiation.
+Before RTKs, metastatic disease could only be treated with the cytokines interferon alpha (IFNα) or interleukin-2.
 However, these agents demonstrated low rates of efficacy (5%-20%).

-In a phase III study, median progression-free survival was significantly longer in the sunitinib group (11 months) than in the IFNα group (five months), a hazard ratio of 0.42.
+In a phase III study, median progression-free survival was significantly longer in the sunitinib group (11 months) than in the IFNα group (five months), with a hazard ratio of 0.42.
 In the secondary endpoints, 28% had significant tumor shrinkage with sunitinib compared to 5% with IFNα.
 Patients receiving sunitinib had a better quality of life than IFNα.
 An update in 2008 showed that the primary endpoint of median progression-free survival (PFS) remained superior with sunitinib: 11 months versus 5 months for IFNα, P<.000001.
 Objective response rate also remained superior: 39-47% for sunitinib versus 8-12% with IFNα, P<.000001.

 Sunitinib treatment trended towards a slightly longer overall survival, although this was not statistically significant.